 Nailing any ambiguity would best be achieved by Labour confirming they remain wedded to the Act and its targets – to getting poverty levels down – but with an extended timetable.

 This should ideally be based on the costed impact of other policy measures under consideration – from the partial implementation of the living wage to improved child care opportunities and lower fuel and rent costs.
 The timetable for achieving this could then be properly set.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.